jenskutilek/RoboChrome/README.md

     git clone --recursive https://github.com/fontfont/RoboChrome

-When you ‘Download ZIP’, the `flat` submodule is missing, preventing RoboChrome from launching, so please use the git clone command whenever possible.
+When you use ‘Download ZIP’, the `flat` submodule is missing, preventing RoboChrome from rasterizing and exporting bitmap formats, so please use the `git clone` command whenever possible.